ievlev-alex/se_project_aroundtheus/README.md

 # Project 8: Around The U.S.

-This is the roject of the Software Engineering program at TripleTen.
+This is the project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS and JS, based on the Figma's project.

 - [Link to the project on Figma](https://www.figma.com/file/ii4xxsJ0ghevUOcssTlHZv/Sprint-3%3A-Around-the-US?node-id=0%3A1)